Removal of cannabis from Schedule I of the Controlled Substances Act: 2012 bill

-2015 bill
+2015–2017

 On February 20, 2015, Rep. Jared Polis (D-CO), along with 1 Republican and 18 Democratic cosponsors, introduced the Regulate Marijuana Like Alcohol Act, which would have, among other provisions, directed the Attorney General to remove marijuana from all schedules of controlled substances under the Controlled Substances Act; prohibited transport of marijuana into a jurisdiction in which its possession, use, or sale is prohibited; and granted the Food and Drug Administration the same authorities with respect to marijuana as it has for alcohol.
 The bill was referred to committee but died when no further action was taken.

-2016

 In August 2016, the DEA rejected calls to reschedule marijuana, but indicated an increase in availability for research.

 The 2016 platform of the Democratic Party called for removal of marijuana from Schedule I of the Controlled Substances Act, "providing a reasoned pathway for future legalization" of marijuana.
 This language was approved in a close vote (81–80 vote) in the platform committee.

-2017

 In February 2017, Morgan Griffith, a Virginia Republican, introduced H.R.
 714, Legitimate Use of Medicinal Marijuana Act, that would move cannabis to Schedule II.
 Griffith had introduced a bill under the same name in 2014.

 In April 2017, Matt Gaetz, a Florida Republican, cosponsored House Resolution 2020 to move cannabis to Schedule III.

 In May 2017, following a resolution adopted at the 2016 annual convention to support cannabis to treat veterans with posttraumatic stress disorder (PTSD), the American Legion petitioned the White House for a meeting to discuss rescheduling or descheduling cannabis and allowing it to be used medically.

 In July 2017, a lawsuit was brought in U.S. District Court against the heads of the DEA and Justice Department on the grounds that Schedule I listing of cannabis is "so irrational that it violates the U.S. Constitution".
 This lawsuit was dismissed by Judge Alvin K. Hellerstein who ruled that the DEA has authority and before bringing the lawsuit the plaintiffs were required to exhaust administrative remedies including petitioning the DEA to reschedule cannabis.

-2018
+2018–2019

 The 2018 United States farm bill descheduled some cannabis products from the Controlled Substances Act for the first time.